 2. Post-Op Lumbar or Cervical Foraminotomy Surgery

 Foraminotomy surgery is used to take pressure off of the nerve in your spinal column.
 This surgery can be performed on any area of your back including your cervical, thoracic, and lumbar spine.
 Most often the purpose of the surgery is to relieve the pressure resulting from foraminal stenosis.
 This is a condition that is essentially the narrowing of the disc because of an enlargement of joint in the spinal canal.
 For more information on the condition of foraminal stenosis read here.

-Post Op Cervical or Lumbar Foraminotomy Surgery:
+Post-Op Braces to Wear After Cervical or Lumbar Foraminotomy Surgery:

 Patients are usually discharged within a day or two after surgery depending on their surgery.
 Since a foraminotomy can be done in a variety of areas the pain experienced is greatly varied from person to person.
 With a lumbar foraminotomy a person will usually see a large reduction in pain within days.
 In lumbar foraminotomy people can proceed with life and work usually within two weeks.